craigdanj/vue-day-schedule/README.md

-# vue-scheduler
+# Vue Day Schedule
-A scheduler/planner used to plot the events of a day on a horizontal timeline.
-(Work in progress)
+View your day's schedule along a horizontal timeline.
+Built for VueJS.

-## Setup for contributing
+## Setup for development incase you want to contribute
 ```
 npm install
 ```